 Another characteristic of asthma is increased sensitivity of the airways.
 When inflammation occurs in the airways, the airways become more sensitive.
-When the airways are more sensitive, you are more likely to have asthma symptoms when exposed to things that make asthma worse.
-When there is less inflammation, the airways are less sensitive and you are less likely to have asthma symptoms when exposed to things that make asthma worse.
+When the airways are more sensitive, your child is more likely to have asthma symptoms when exposed to things that make asthma worse.
+When there is less inflammation, the airways are less sensitive and your child is less likely to have asthma symptoms when exposed to things that make asthma worse.